dotnet/docs/docs/core/tools/dotnet-format.md

 * **`--include <INCLUDE>`**

-  A space separated list of relative file or folder paths to include in formatting.
+  A space-separated list of relative file or folder paths to include in formatting.
 All files in the solution or project are formatted if empty.

 * **`--exclude <EXCLUDE>`**